 The action revolves around the Duke (Jonathan Cake), the roguishly charming if not morally questionable leader of Vienna.
 He announces that he must leave Vienna, placing his deputy, Angelo, in charge while he is gone.
 Thomas Jay Ryan as Angelo strikes a remarkably Nixon-esque figure, and his incessant fear-mongering, stubborn conviction, and hatred of criticism certainly invites more modern political comparisons.

 Meanwhile, the Duke slips undercover as a friar to poke around in the lowest levels of society – into which he, as the ruler, has allowed corruption to creep.
 As Angelo begins his reign of terror, cracking down on the symptoms of vice, the Duke searches for the causes.
 But are his intentions honorable?
-Are they selfish, and the Duke no better than the slimy politician he’s trying to bring down?
-Godwin asks the audience to decide, but his director’s influence more than allows for a complex duality to develop in each character – from the habit-clad, pure-white Isabella (Cara Ricketts) to the bawd-turned-executioner Pompey (Christopher Michael McFarland).
+Are they selfish, and the Duke no better than Angelo, the slimy politician he’s trying to bring down?
+Godwin asks the audience to decide, but his director’s influence more than allows for a complex duality to develop in each character – from the habit-clad, pure-white nun-in-training Isabella (Cara Ricketts) to the bawd-turned-executioner Pompey (Christopher Michael McFarland).

 Measure for Measure has many of the trademarks of Shakespearean comedies: mix-ups, disguises, secret loves, and misunderstandings galore.
 But Godwin’s staging of the play reveals just how much darkness exists in this world as well.
 Prison bars and cages feature heavily in the scenery, as well as a cold, industrial government office, and a bloody, sloshing sack representing a severed head marks how closely both Shakespeare and Godwin’s comedy tows the line of the deadly and macabre.